Asymptotic fluctuations of representations of the unitary groups: Introduction

-The main result of this paper can be stated as follows: \begin{theorem} For each $n$ let $\rho_n$ be a representation of the unitary group $U(n)$ and assume that $\varepsilon_n=o\left(\frac{1}{n}\right)$.
-Then the sequence of rescaled representations $(\varepsilon_n \rho_n)$ viewed as a sequence of random matrices with non-commutative entries converges in distribution (in the sense of higher order free probability) if and only if the sequence of random matrices $\big(\varepsilon_n X(\rho_n)\big)$ converges in distribution (in the sense of higher order free probability).
+Then, the corresponding sequence of rescaled \emph{natural} random matrices $\big(\varepsilon_n \naturalMatrix(\rho_n)\big)$ converges in distribution if and only if the sequence of rescaled \emph{\naive} random matrices $\big(\varepsilon_n \naiveMatrix(\rho_n)\big)$ converges in distribution.
+In both cases the convergence is to be understood in the sense of \emph{higher order free probability}.
 If the limits exist, they are equal. \end{theorem}

-The formulation of the above theorem contains several notions which will be defined throughout the paper.
-For the purposes of this introduction it is enough to think that the above theorem says that the rescaled representations $(\varepsilon_n \rho_n)$ behave asymptotically in the same way as the sequence $\big(\varepsilon_n X(\rho_n) \big)$ of random matrices.
-In Section \ref{subsec:concrete-applications}, we show concrete applications to representation theory of this abstract result.
+In particular, this theorem means that we can connect the `\naive' random matrix associated to a representation with its `natural' counterpart, and this provides a conceptual framework in which one can explain the similar behavior of representations and random matrices in the limit of large dimension.

+The above theorem is stated more precisely and proved as Theorem \ref{theo:main_theorem-RELOADED}, after appropriate notation is introduced.
+In Section \ref{subsec:concrete-applications} of this introduction, we show some concrete applications of this abstract result to representation theory.